wpilibsuite/allwpilib/MavenArtifacts.md

 This repository provides the builds of the following third party software.

-All artifacts are based at `edu.wpi.first.thirdparty.frcYEAR` in the repository.
+All artifacts are based at `org.wpilib.thirdparty.frcYEAR` in the repository.

 * apriltaglib
 * googletest